xjiang-hnu/EIGNN/README.md

 ### Steps to Reproduce:

-1. **Downloaded the Raw Dataset**: Download this original dataset from GlassBench.
+1. **Downloaded the Raw Dataset**: Download the original dataset from GlassBench.
 2. **Set the Path**: Set the root path for the Raw dataset.
 Set the model path for the code.
 3. **Load the Model Checkpoint**: Open the provided Colab notebook and ensure all necessary dependencies are installed.
 Navigate to the section where the model checkpoint is loaded.
 4. **Run the Code**: Execute the provided code to load the provied trained model and run the testing code to verify the results.